DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Abstract

-Accurate wind power forecasting plays a crucial role in ensuring efficient energy management and grid stability.
+Accurate wind power forecasting is essential for efficient energy management and grid stability.
 However, wind data is inherently non-linear, uncertain, and time-dependent.
-This project proposes a hybrid forecasting framework that combines Fuzzy Time Series (FTS) and Neural Networks to improve prediction accuracy.
-By integrating rule-based reasoning with data-driven learning, the system captures both uncertainty and complex patterns effectively.
+This project proposes a hybrid forecasting framework that integrates Fuzzy Time Series (FTS) and Neural Networks to improve prediction accuracy.
+By combining rule-based reasoning with data-driven learning, the system captures both uncertainty and complex temporal patterns effectively.

 ---

 ## Problem Statement

 Wind power generation is highly volatile due to environmental fluctuations such as wind speed variations and atmospheric conditions.
-Traditional statistical models struggle to handle:
+Traditional models struggle to handle:

 * Non-linear relationships
 * Temporal dependencies
 * Data uncertainty

-This project aims to develop a hybrid model that improves forecasting accuracy by combining fuzzy logic with neural networks.
+This project aims to develop a hybrid model that improves forecasting performance by combining fuzzy logic with neural networks.

 ---